javaer2012/gitlearn1/readme.txt

-Git is a free version controller software.
+Git is a free distributed version controller software.